kenji1902/kenji1902.github.io/README.md

-# Portfolio.io - Configuration Guide
+# Portfolio - Configuration Guide

 This portfolio is dynamically driven by `data.json`.
 You can customize everything from your personal info to the advanced physics of the background particle effects.